nicolenewhouse3/clean-code/CLEAN-CODE.md

 ```

 ### 6.6.
 Define the Normal Flow
-- Avoid cluttering logic with exceptions by using patterns like the Special Case Pattern.
+- Use the **Special Case Pattern** to encapsulate special cases.
+- Avoid exceptions in regular logic flows.
 ```python
 # Good
 class MealExpenses: